Advertising Spillovers in Mobile Apps: Evidence from Ad Shutoffs and Store Rankings: Data

-The key to our identification strategy is a set of three ad shutoff experiments similar to the branded search shutoff experiments conducted by BNT at eBay.
-As in the BNT experiments, GameSpace implemented several staggered ad shutoff experiments across apps and time.
-Specifically, three separate shutoffs enabled difference in difference and event study analysis to identify the effects of paid advertising on paid and organic app installs.
-The first shutoff experiment was conducted between days 75 and 98 of our data collection (highlighted in dark grey in Figure \ref{fig_time_series}).
+The key to our identification strategy is a global ad shutoff experiment similar to the branded search shutoff experiments conducted by BNT at eBay.
+GameSpace implemented a coordinated shutoff across all apps and platforms between days 75 and 98 of our data collection (highlighted in dark gray shading in Figure \ref{fig_time_series}).
 Figure \ref{fig_spend_zoomed} examines this period in more detail to give a better sense of the underlying dynamics.
 Specifically, GameSpace stopped adding additional spending to their accounts several days earlier.
 As many campaigns still had positive balances, it took several days for the remaining budget to be exhausted.
-Looking closely at Figure \ref{fig_spend_zoomed}, we can see some series never quite reach 0 (indicated by the black dashed line) during the shutoff for this reason, but advertising spends are practically zero during this period.
+Looking closely at Figure \ref{fig_spend_zoomed}, we can see some series never quite reach 0 (indicated by the black dashed line) during the shutoff for this reason, but advertising spend is practically zero during this period.
 We also note the heightened amount of spending, at least for app-OS pairs in the weeks leading up to the global shutoff.
 This was due to GameSpace moving its spending forward, using what it would have spent during the shutoff in the weeks before.
-The second shutoff was conducted only for App5, highlighted in light grey in Figure \ref{fig_time_series}.
-For App5, this occurred on day 395 and continued until the end of the observation period.
-A third shutoff experiment was conducted for App6, which started on day 177 and continued to day 239.
-Ad spending was resumed at a lower spend rate on day 289 and continued to the end of the observation period.
+Figure \ref{fig_rank_zoomed} displays the corresponding raw, scaled category rank series around the shutoff window.
+Ranks are log-transformed, then demeaned and SD-scaled within each app (pooling Android and iOS) so absolute chart positions are not identifiable.
+Higher values indicate worse chart positions (same direction as $\log\text{Rank}_{ijt}$ in our analysis).
+Two additional partial shutoffs for individual apps (App5 from day 395 and App6 from days 177--239) provide supplementary context but are not our primary identification strategy.
 All apps were active during and after the 500 days that we observed.